Sums of even powers of k-regulous functions: Preliminaries

 \begin{df} Let $n$ be a positive integer and $k$ be a nonnegative integer.
 We say that a continuous function $f: \R^n \rightarrow \R$ is $k$-regulous on $\R^n$ if $f$ is of class $\mathcal{C}^k$ and $f$ is a rational function, i.e. there exists a non-empty Zariski open subset $U\subset \R^n$ such that $f|_U$ is regular. \end{df}

-$k$-regulous functions determine a $k$-regulous topology on $\R^n$ such that the zero sets of $k$-regulous functions are precisely the closed sets.
+The class of $k$-regulous functions determine a topology on $\R^n$, such that the zero sets of $k$-regulous functions are precisely the closed sets.
+We call such a topology a $k$-regulous topology.
 Surprisingly, this topology does not depend on $k$ \cite[Corollaire 6.5]{4xfr}.
-In particular, $k$-regulous closed subsets of $\R^n$ coincide with the algebraically constructible Euclidean closed subsets of $\R^n$.
+In particular, $k$-regulous closed subsets of $\R^n$ coincide with algebraically constructible Euclidean closed subsets of $\R^n$.

 \begin{df} For a $k$-regulous closed subset $X\subset \R^n$ we define the ring of $k$-regulous functions on $X$ as the quotient